zzhangjii/learning-library/ospa-library/data-mgmt/classof/7-Oracle Machine Learning/7-Oracle Machine Learning.md

 ![](media/64d3a0bce2f100135038be0bbd2ddcec.png)
   <p align="center">Figure 1-1</p>

 Otherwise review the steps to connect to OML in Lab 4 - Module 4.
-A brief rewiew follows.
+A brief review follows.
 1. Log into your Oracle Cloud Account and navigate to the Autonomous Database Service Console.

 2. Browse to your **Autonomous Database** page for the appropriate database you created in the earlier lab.